fierval/SFND_3D_Object_Tracking/WRITEUP.md

   tracker.run_tracking_loop();
 ```

-This will show that the distance from the lidar to the car in front gradually diminishes, although we still do not know how fast from frame-to-frame.
-Given that we are taking a **median** distance value for our TTC estmate (perhaps not a good idea to begin with), we are avoiding any anomaly that I can detect.
+The lidar points visualization will show that the distance from the lidar to the car in front gradually diminishes (from 7.97 m, going down each frame), although we still do not know how fast between the snapshots.
+Given that we are taking a **median** distance value for our TTC estimate (perhaps not a good idea to begin with), we are avoiding any anomaly that I can detect.

 ## FP.6 Performance Evaluation 2